An Incentive Compatible, Efficient Market for Air Traffic Flow Management: Introduction

-For finding equilibrium allocations and prices in our market, we give a special LP in which parameters can be set according to the prevailing conditions at the airport and the delay costs declared by airline companies.
-We observe that the underlying matrix of this LP is totally unimodular and hence it admits an integral optimal solution.
+We observe that the underlying matrix of our LP is totally unimodular and hence it admits an integral optimal solution.
 Such a solution yields an equilibrium schedule for the set of flights under consideration and the dual of this LP yields equilibrium price for each landing slot.
 Equilibrium entails that each flight is scheduled in such a way that the sum of the delay price and landing price is minimum possible.
 We further show that an equilibrium can be found via an algorithm for the minimum weight perfect $b$-matching problem and hence can be computed combinatorially in strongly polynomial time.
+In hindsight, our LP resembles the $b$-matching LP, but there are some differences.

 Since the $b$-matching problem reduces to the maximum matching problem, our market is essentially a matching market.
-Leonard \cite{leonard} showed the set of equilibrium prices of a matching market which are simultaneously minimum for all goods corresponds precisely to VCG payments \cite{nisan.chap9}, thereby showing that the market is incentive compatible in dominant strategy.
-For our market, we give a simple procedure that converts arbitrary equilibrium prices to ones that are simultaneously minimum for all slots.
+Leonard \cite{leonard} showed that the set of equilibrium prices of a matching market \rn{with minimum sum} corresponds precisely to VCG payments \cite{nisan.chap9}, thereby showing that the market is incentive compatible in dominant strategy. \rn{Since equilibrium prices form a lattice \cite{DG,SS,AJM}, the one minimizing sum has to be simultaneously minimum for all goods.} For our market, we give a simple, \rn{linear-time} procedure that converts arbitrary equilibrium prices to ones that are simultaneously minimum for all slots.
 Incentive compatibility with these prices follows.
 An issue worth mentioning is that the total revenue, or the total cost, of VCG-based incentive compatible mechanisms has been studied extensively, mostly with negative results \cite{AT,KKT,ESS,CS,HT}.
 In contrast, since the prices in our natural market model happened to be VCG prices, we have no overhead for making our mechanism incentive compatible.